-While winter holidays are a time for families and friends to get together, there is a greater risk of fire.
+While winter holidays are times we all look forward too, there is a greater risk of fire.
 Following these few simple tips from the National Fire Protection Association (NFPA) will ensure a truly happy and fire-safe New Year celebration.

-• Test your smoke alarms and tell guests about your home fire escape plan.
+• Test your smoke alarms and have a home fire escape plan.

 • Keep children and pets away from lit candles.